-As one of the pioneers in the live streaming industry of the PRC, Tian Ge has continued to adhere to the development strategy of "Mobile + PC" dual live streaming.
-For the year ended December 31, 2020, the Group has continued to focus on its core business and has concentrated on developing its core live streaming platforms and enriching and optimizing its contents, including the iterative upgrade of functions such as "host PK" and "Many-to-Many audio/video chat", in order to further improve user experience and interactivity, enhance the competitiveness of the platform and create a continuous and stable cash flow.
+As one of the pioneers in the live streaming industry in the PRC, Tian Ge has continued to adhere to the development strategy of "Mobile + PC" dual live streaming.
+During the year ended December 31, 2021, the Group continued the optimization and development of its core platforms to improve user experience and interactivity, including the upgrade of functions such as "host PK" and "dating party", which has further enhanced the richness and interactivity of the live streaming platforms, strengthened the innovative advantages of the products and contents.